 Write a Thank You Note

 If there are any veterans in your life, take a few minutes to write them a note.
-You can thank them for their service and the sacrifice that came with it.
+You can thank them for their military service and the sacrifice that came with it.
 This simple act can brighten a veteran’s day and provide them with a pick-me-up in the future.
 You can also write notes to veterans and active military personnel through Operation Gratitude if you don’t know any veterans personally or just want to spread even more kindness.

 The best part about this idea is that you can involve everyone in your family.
-Even young children can draw a picture for a veteran.
+Even young children can draw a picture for a military veteran.
 While letters and drawings don’t take much time or effort, they can become a cherished item for the recipient.

 Visit with Veterans